 The County completed the acquisition of the North Quincy Street Development (formerly known as the Buck Property) on Nov.
 20, 2017.
-Located across the street from Washington-Lee High School, the 6.1 acre site, zoned for light industrial and commercial uses, contains two warehouses and two buildings used as offices.
+Located across the street from Washington-Liberty High School, the 6.1 acre site, zoned for light industrial and commercial uses, contains two warehouses and two buildings used as offices.
 The County approved an option agreement with owner Bill Buck and his family’s three limited liability corporations in May 2015, to pay $30 million for the property in installments.

 November 2016: Formation of County and School Board-appointed Joint Facilities Advisory Commission.
 This was a recommendation within the 2015 Community Facilities Study.
 Learn more about the public process.